unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ![keyboard layout example showing extension of ISO key numbering](images/androidKeyboard.png)

-If it becomes necessary in the future, the format could extend the ISO layout to support keys that are located to the left of the "00" column by using negative column numbers "-01", "-02" and so on, or 100's complement "99", "98",...
+If it becomes necessary in the future, the format could extend the ISO layout to support keys that are located to the left of the "00" column by using negative column numbers "-01", "-02" and so on, or 100's complement "99", "98",... -->

-**Key:** A key on a physical keyboard.
+**Key:** A key on a physical keyboard, or a virtual key on an on-screen layout.

 **Key code:** The integer code sent to the application on pressing a key.

-**Key map:** The basic mapping between ISO positions and the output characters for each set of modifier combinations associated with a particular layout.
+**Key map:** The basic mapping between hardware or on-screen positions and the output characters for each set of modifier combinations associated with a particular layout.
 There may be multiple key maps for each layout.

-**Keyboard:** The physical keyboard.
+**Keyboard:** A particular arrangement of keys for the inputting of text, such as either a physical or virtual keyboard.

 **Keyboard layout:** A layout is the overall keyboard configuration for a particular locale.
 Within a keyboard layout, there is a single base map, one or more key maps and zero or more transforms.